 We mentioned earlier that butterflies like to eat, which is true.
 What we didn’t include at the time is that their source of food is exclusively liquid.
 In fact, they simply don’t have the necessary apparatus for chewing.
 Using their proboscis, which functions in the same way you or I might use a straw, butterflies drink nectar or some other variation of liquid sustenance.

 Speaking of wings, we may have intentionally left the most fascinating butterfly fact until last!
 Despite how they may appear in motion, or in drawings or paintings you may have seen, butterflies have four separate wings.
 The wings closest to its head are called the forewings, while those in the rear are called the hindwings.
-Thanks to strong muscles in the butterfly’s thorax, all four wings move up and down in a figure-eight pattern during flight.
+Thanks to the strong muscles in the butterfly’s thorax, all four wings move up and down in a figure-eight pattern during flight.